 Our Research

-Our collaboration bridges academic rigor and practical application, translating data into actionable strategies for organizations, leaders, and teams.
+The unBurnt + Center for Health and Business at Bentley University collaboration bridges academic rigor and practical application, translating data into actionable strategies for leaders and teams.

 This research program is designed to: